alecthomas/voluptuous/tests.rst

   >>> schema({'two': 2})
   Traceback (most recent call last):
   ...
-  Invalid: not a valid value for dictionary key @ data['two']
+  InvalidList: not a valid value for dictionary key @ data['two']

 dict and list should be available as type validators::